Xo1otl/funsearch/README.md

 ## もとの prompt 例
 ```
+You are a helpful assistant tasked with discovering mathematical function structures for scientific systems.
+Complete the 'equation' function below, considering the physical meaning and relationships of inputs.

 """
 Find the mathematical function skeleton that represents acceleration in a damped nonlinear oscillator system with driving force, given data on position, and velocity.
 """